John Robert Godley: Adult life

 He left Canterbury for England in December 1852.
 At a banquet held in his honour at Greenwich's Trafalgar Hotel, Godley gave an insightful overview of the progress made in Canterbury during the short time since its founding.
 In England, Godley worked as a columnist and essayist for several newspapers.
 He mainly wrote about colonial reform, a subject clearly dear to his heart.
 He also was employed at the War Office.
 There he continued his argument for the self-governing of the British colonies.

 Godley died on 17 November 1861 in London.
 A bronze statue bearing his likeness was erected in Cathedral Square by the people of Christchurch in 1867.
 It was designed by artist Thomas Woolner.
-The statue fell off its pedestal during the February 2011 Christchurch earthquake.
+The statue fell off its pedestal during the February 2011 Christchurch earthquake, but has been re-erected.

 Godley's only son was Sir Arthur Godley, later created Baron Kilbracken.
 His nephew was General Sir Alexander Godley, the controversial commander of the New Zealand Expeditionary Force (NZEF) in WWI.

 The house that had been built for Godley in Lyttelton was later demolished to make way for a building of the Plunket Society.
 The Plunket building was from 1943 and was damaged in the February 2011 earthquake.
 Upon its eventual demolition in June 2012, the post holes of Godley's house were discovered.
 Archaeologists believe that Godley's two-storey house had at least six rooms, which is substantial for a very early colonial building.